minusmo/multi-thread-assignment/proj1/problem1/performance_report.md

 ## Guide for Compilation and Execution
 ### Requirements for compilation and execution
 - OS: macos(latest)
-you can use other os of course, but please setup specific compilation, execution options by yourself.
+you can use other OS of course, but please setup specific compilation, execution options by yourself.
 - Processor: M1 Pro(processors can differ by each case of testing environments)
 - Cores: 8(6 for performance, 2 for efficiency)
+- Memory: 16GB(Please use memory more than 8GB)
 - IntelliJ IDEA 2023.1 (Ultimate Edition)
   Runtime version: 17.0.6+10-b829.5 aarch64
   VM: OpenJDK 64-Bit Server VM by JetBrains s.r.o.